emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 .. [#fnccode] "`Clean Code: A Handbook of Agile Software Craftsmanship`_" by `Robert C. Martin`_
 .. [#fnccoder] "The Clean Coder: a code of conduct for professional programmers" by `Robert C. Martin`_
+.. [#fncarch] "Clean Architecture: A Craftsman's Guide to Software Structure and Design" by Robert C. Martin
 .. [#fncodec] "`Code Complete`_" by Steve McConnell
 .. [#fnrefactoring] "`Refactoring: Improving the Design of Existing Code`_" by `Martin Fowler`_, Kent Beck, John Brant, William Opdyke, Don Roberts
 .. [#fnrtp] "`Refactoring To Patterns`_" by Joshua Kerievsky